Nodrance/wavefunction_collapse/Readme.md

 - F (hold) for FPS (unsmoothed, might need to work on that lol)

 todo:
-add indicators for shift, alt, ctrl add puzzle, castle, and train/town wavefunctions profile and reduce ram usage better (onscreen w/ mouse) UI ui that lists all tile variants not just ones in the tile music and sfx
+add indicators for shift, alt, ctrl, add support for right sides too add train and town/city wavefunctions profile and reduce ram usage better (onscreen w/ mouse) controls (shift, expand, zoom, autogen speed, rerender, toggle grid) smooth fps fix debug rerender and clear hotkeys make grid on different layer ui that lists all tile variants not just ones in the tile better right click uncollapse pull texture definitions into wavefunction.rs move rendering functions into tilegrid add sensible defaults for new tileopts, grids so i can just to ..Default when I need to make a new one music and sfx